Skip to main content

 • An active internet connection (needed to download Homebrew, packages, and applications)

-After all modules run, provision.sh automatically calls test.sh to validate the result.
+What it does provision.sh runs the following modules in order: After all modules run, provision.sh automatically calls test.sh to validate the result.
 What success looks like Each module prints its progress to the terminal.
 After all modules complete, you will see Bats test output confirming each module’s tests passed.
 The script exits with code 0 and returns you to the shell prompt with no error output.

 provision.sh is safe to re-run.
 Homebrew skips packages that are already installed, and modules like claude-code check for an existing installation before doing anything.
 If a run fails partway through, fix the error and run ./provision.sh again.